Investigating functional genetic variation

 in diverse human populations.

-I am a Ph.D. candidate in the Cell, Molecular, Developmental Biology and Biophysics (CMDB) program at Johns Hopkins University, advised by Dr. Rajiv McCoy.
+I recently completed my PhD from the Cell, Molecular, Developmental Biology and Biophysics (CMDB) program at Johns Hopkins University, advised by Dr. Rajiv McCoy.

 My research focuses on developing tools and datasets that facilitate deeper insight into human genetic variation.
 To help address long-standing biases in human genetics research, I developed and led analysis of MAGE, a large globally diverse human transcriptomics dataset.
 Using this dataset, I am investigating genetic variation underlying gene expression and splicing differences between individuals, with a particular focus on characterizing biologically relevant genetic variation within populations that have historically been under-represented in human genetics research.
 Through functional annotation of this variation, we can uncover the molecular mechanisms by which genetic variation drives human traits and disease, while ensuring that the benefits of this research are more accessible across society.